 The Natural History Museum

-Various interior scenes must have been filmed in the museum, too.
-The stuffed mammal displays that Max views in Episode 2, for example, are pretty much what they still look like today.
+Various interior scenes must have been filmed in the museum, too, such as the stuffed mammal displays that Max views in Episode 2.

 The Ferris Wheel

-That ending scene also includes the carousel and square directly next to the Riesenrad (see photo above).
+That end scene also includes the carousel and square directly next to the Riesenrad.

 Stephansdom cathedral

-The cityscape in the opening credits to each TV epsiode and various long shots over Vienna feature the iconic patterned roof and towers of St Stephen’s Cathedral.
-This gothic cathedral dominates the city centre.
+The cityscape in the opening credits to each TV epsiode and various long shots over Vienna feature the iconic patterned roof and towers of St Stephen’s Cathedral (Stephansdom).
+This gothic cathedral dominates the city centre, and also plays a key role in the ending to Season 4.

 Episode 1 locations